cmunozperez/LingPeer/README.md

 # LingPeer

-LingPeer is a web app that suggests potential reviewers for abstracts in theoretical linguistics based on data from Lingbuzz.
+LingPeer is a web app that suggests potential reviewers for manuscripts in theoretical linguistics based on data from Lingbuzz.
 You can access it by visiting the following URL:

 [LingPeer](https://lingpeer.streamlit.app/)